The Kinson Loo interview (Z CAM V1)

 When you view the footage in your headset (which you have to do!), it's so impressive to see how natural the stereoscopic image feels and that's because of the Z CAM optical flow algorithm and how much attention the engineering team has paid to the minute details of how the human eye perceives stereo.
 Of course nothing is ever 100% perfect.
 WonderStitch needs some GUI work to provide easy queue/batch operations, the camera could handle the zenith a bit better, (but David's teaching me out to use MochaVR for zenith/nadir patching and rig removal), and of course even this amazing implementation of optical flow will show (minimal) visible artifacts in some cases with complex backgrounds, but it's way better than any other optical flow algorithms I've seen.

-The Oculus Go or other similar VR headset that you can side load videos onto is the recommended viewing headset (download link to the source file is here), but if you're reading this on your phone and want to watch the video on your Google Cardboard or other VR headset, just tap the title of the video and it'll take you directly to the Youtube app where you can click on the cardboard "glasses" icon to begin watching immersively.
+The Oculus Go or other similar VR headset that you can side load videos onto is the recommended viewing headset (4k link to download the source file is here), but if you're reading this on your phone and want to watch the video on your Google Cardboard or other VR headset, just tap the title of the video and it'll take you directly to the Youtube app where you can click on the cardboard "glasses" icon to begin watching immersively.

 If you'd like to download a short 6144x6144 clip from the UC Hydrogen lab video, here's a link to a ProresProxy version, and here's a link in HEVC format.
 It's important to note that all of these files have been created with pre-production hardware and firmware... keep that in mind.